Justin Geisinger

-Justin Geisinger (born May 24, 1982 in Pittsburgh, Pennsylvania) is a former American football guard.
-He was drafted by the Buffalo Bills in the sixth round of the 2005 NFL Draft.
-He played college football at Vanderbilt.
+Justin Geisinger (born May 24, 1982) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Buffalo Bills in the sixth round of the 2005 NFL draft with the 197th overall pick.
+He played college football for the Vanderbilt Commodores.
 At Vanderbilt, he was a four-year starter at left tackle, a two-year captain, and an all-SEC selection and Outland Trophy nominee in his senior year.
 He was named a strength all-American for benching 600 pounds in his final year at Vanderbilt, an SEC record at the time.

 Geisinger has also played for the Tennessee Titans and Washington Redskins.

-After finishing out his NFL career in 2010, he became the head strength coach at Pope John Paul II High School in Hendersonville, TN and the school's offensive line coach.
-He was promoted to offensive coordinator in 2014 and was named the head coach of the school effective January 1, 2015.
+After finishing out his NFL career in 2010, he became the offensive line coach and strength coach at Pope John Paul II High School in Hendersonville, TN.
+He was promoted to offensive coordinator in 2014 and was the head coach for seven seasons from 2015 to 2021.

+He is now the head football coach at Franklin Road Academy in Nashville, beginning with the 2022 season.